-Back at the end of January, thirteen sperm whales washed up dead on beaches in Germany.
+Back at the end of January of 2016, thirteen sperm whales washed up dead on beaches in Germany.
 You might have heard about it, because it made international headlines.
 At the time, necropsies hadn’t been done, and speculation about the cause of the deaths ranged from global warming to pesticides.
 And although it has now been revealed that the most likely cause of death was acute cardiovascular failure, the contents of their stomachs was alarming, to say the least.
 Among the squid beaks and fish parts was a whole lot of plastic–just more damning evidence that plastic isn’t worth the convenience.

 The sperm whales beached themselves in a town called Tönning, on Germany’s North Sea coastline.
 They were all relatively young, from 10 to 15 years old, and all in decent health.
 It was part of a strange spate of 30 beachings ranging in location from the Netherlands, France, Denmark, and Germany.